Houston Texas, USA Travel Guide

 An option is to purchase carbon offsets for your flights and car travel to mitigate environmental impact.

-Houston's Mayor's Office for People with Disabilities provides various resources for visitors.
-Always confirm details with individual venues for specific accessibility needs.
+Houston's Mayor's Office for Persons with Disabilities provides various resources for visitors.
+Always make sure of the specifics with individual venues for specific accessibility needs.

 Houston offers varied experiences varying with the season and the length of your visit.